-- 4.2.2 The budget setting and medium-term financial strategy (MTFS) preparation for 2023/24 to 2025/26 has taken place in the context of a number of drivers for growth in cost that are explained in further detail in the Budget report presented alongside this Strategy. - 4.2.3 The budget for the 2023/24 year ahead reflects continued emphasis on equipping the organisation for meeting the challenges expected in the next three years as detailed in the Corporate Strategy elsewhere on the agenda.
-Additional resources are included for twelve new posts to be established to support various specific areas of the planned work, as previously approved by the Staffing, Appointment and Appeals Committee in October 2022.
-These additional resources should ensure the organisation is well equipped, resilient and with a sustainable base for this medium term period. - 4.2.4 The estimates for the remainder of the Medium Term set out above are based on projecting the 2023/24 budget forward, removing the one-off items from that year, and adding inflationary increases as necessary. - 4.2.5 The key risks and uncertainties in relation to this forecast are as follows: - Pay settlements and inflation running at a higher level than assumed in the forecast.
-This is clearly a risk, although the current wider local government and public sector finance context has been heavily impacted by the global pandemic and a range of pressures including social care demand, and the UK's exit from the EU.
-The 2022/23 pay settlement was agreed at a higher level than estimated, however based on the information available we expect this to return to 2% in 2023/24.
-An additional measure taken to mitigate against risks arising from the uncertainty and volatility in regards to pay and wider costs inflation is that in 2022/23 we are proposing to create a Pay and Benefits reserve equivalent to c4% of the pay budget, and we will also retain a small corporate contingency budget.
-This is in addition to the usual process of budgetary control whereby in the event of higher costs than forecast, managers will seek to absorb the in-year impact through the management of vacancies and seeking to either
+- 4.2.2 The budget setting and medium-term financial strategy (MTFS) preparation for 2024/25 to 2026/27 has taken place in the context of a number of drivers for growth in cost that are explained in further detail in the Budget report presented alongside this Strategy. - 4.2.3 The budget for the 2024/25 year ahead reflects continued emphasis on equipping the organisation for meeting the challenges expected in the next three years as detailed in the Corporate Strategy elsewhere on the agenda.
+Additional resources are included for fourteen new posts to be established to support various specific areas of the planned work, as previously approved by the Staffing Committee in October 2023 and as part of the February 2024 Authority reports for approval.
+These additional resources should ensure the organisation is well equipped, resilient and with a sustainable base for this medium term period. - 4.2.4 The estimates for the remainder of the Medium Term set out above are based on projecting the 2024/25 budget forward, removing the one-off items from that year, and adding inflationary increases as necessary. - 4.2.5 The key risks and uncertainties in relation to this forecast are as follows: - Pay settlements and inflation running at a higher level than assumed in the forecast.
+This is clearly a risk, although the current wider local government and public sector finance context has been heavily impacted by inflation and a range of pressures including social care demand, and the UK's exit from the EU.
+The 2023/24 pay settlement was agreed at a higher level than had been used for setting the salaries budget (with the excess increase funded from a corporate contingency and vacancy underspends).
+Based on the limited information available at this time, we expect this

-- defer one off expenditure or avoid aspects of running cost expenditure.
-It is considered that these measures will be adequate to address the risk of cost increases. - Deterioration in budgetary control.
-Budgetary controls and processes were strengthened during the 2019/20 - 2020/21 period and are now well embedded.
-The implementation of the new finance system that took place in 2022 will allow us to increase our levels of budgetary control with more detailed and comprehensive reports, to be developed during the coming financial year.
+- to be 4% in 2024/25; we have forecast the assumption to return to 2% from 2025/26, based on the trajectory of the inflation rates.
+The increase to 4% in our salaries budget for 2024/25 has been set prudently to cover the increases seen over the past two financial years, taking account of the consistent reduction in inflation since April 2023, with the December 2023 CPI rate being 4%, and BoE and OBR forecasts for inflation. - Deterioration in budgetary control.
+Budgetary controls and processes are robust and well-embedded, and subject to regular audit review.
+The continuing development of the finance system will allow us to increase our levels of budgetary control with more detailed and comprehensive reports, to be developed during the coming financial year along with training and allocation of specific budget responsibility to service managers.
 There is therefore no indication of any likelihood of deterioration.
 The controls in this regard are also subject to internal audit review on a regular basis, which provides assurance on both their adequacy and their application. - Loss of external income.
 This is mitigated through prudent budgeting, for example not including any assumptions around additional software sales which tend to be sporadic, and through securing longer term agreements with customers with staggered end dates so that not all agreements come to an end at the same time. - 4.2.6 The operational budget is relatively low risk and is relatively simple in comparison to the Fund Forecast, being many times smaller and much less volatile.
 Consequently, while it understandably receives specific scrutiny as a cost that, in effect, has to be borne by participants in the Fund, variations are unlikely to have a material impact on the overall standing of the Fund.